 At this age, your baby may:

-sit with support or lean forward on her hands in a sitting position
+sit with support or lean forward on his hands in a sitting position

-put some weight on her legs when held up
+put some weight on his legs when held up

 laugh, squeal, blow bubbles, imitate sounds like a cough or a "raspberry" and try to make sounds